 Step 2 - How do I safely buy and store crypto?

 The first thing you need to do in order to actually get started with crypto is find a reputable exchange on which to make your transactions.
-Invity is a one-stop shop for every type of crypto transaction: fiat-to-crypto (Buy crypto), crypto-to-crypto (Exchange crypto), and even crypto-to-fiat (Sell crypto).
+The simplest introduction is the Invity mobile app, allowing you to buy and save bitcoin with just a few quick taps.
+For more experienced users, the Invity.io exchange comparison tool is a one-stop shop for every type of crypto transaction: fiat-to-crypto (Buy crypto), crypto-to-crypto (Exchange crypto), and even crypto-to-fiat (Sell crypto).
 Many exchanges allow you to directly purchase dozens of different digital assets directly by spending your local currency—whether that’s USD, EUR, HKD, or many other worldwide options.

-Once you've purchased crypto, your digital assets need to be stored in what’s known as a cryptocurrency wallet.
+Your digital assets are stored in what’s known as a cryptocurrency wallet.
 This wallet contains the two most important pieces of information of your crypto journey: your public key and your private key.

 Check out our in-depth explanation of Public and Private Key Safety.